FX-Wizard/blog/content/posts/ubuntu-automount-smb-with-ad.md

 +++
-title = "Ubuntu Automount Smb With Ad" date = "2023-11-01T11:48:10+11:00" author = ""
-authorTwitter = "" #do not include @
+title = "Using AD credentials to auto mount network drive on Ubuntu" date = "2023-11-01T11:48:10+11:00" author = "" authorTwitter = "" #do not include @